Mission Institution

 Mission Institution is a minimum and medium security federal institution within the Correctional Service of Canada and is located in Mission, British Columbia.
 It has a capacity of 540 inmates: 324 in medium security and 216 in minimum security.
-Mission Institution is broken up into 5 living units, with an additional 10 cell segregation unit that also accommodates inmates from neighboring Ferndale Institution.
-Mission Institution has several industries building, allowing inmates to be employed to build numerous products, including CORCAN furniture and restoring bicycles for the Bikes for Kids program.
+Mission Institution is broken up into 6 living units, with that also accommodates inmates from neighboring [Mission Minimum Institution].
+Mission Institution has several industries building, allowing inmates to be employed to build numerous products.

 The institution was the site of a COVID-19 outbreak, where at least 133 inmates and staff had tested positive for the virus, with one death.
 The Provincial Health Services Authority's Mobile Medical Unit (MMU) was set up in a secure area at Abbotsford Regional Hospital, in order to assist with controlling the outbreak.